Policies and Procedures

 Business: Ask for the registered agent, even if the name of the business does not match the documents.

-Corporation: You may serve any employee that works for the company, though the higher up in the company the individual served the better.
+Corporation: You may serve any employee of the company who clarifies they are authorized to accept, though the higher up in the company the individual served the better.
 You'll know you are serving a corporation if there are initials after the name, such as INC, LLC, APC, etc. or the name will specifically 'Corporation'.

 California Proof of Service Example: